BrentDouglas/chainlink/README.md

 Properties specified in the file `chainlink-tck.properties` will also be provided to the chainlink daemon.

-## Infinispan and JGroups Tests

-Make sure `tck.source` and `tck.work.dir` are set in `test.properties`.
+Most/all of the remote transports can be configured for multicast discovery in which case you will need to ensure your network is correctly configured for it.

 You will also need to add this route:

 `sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev lo`

-And allow jgroups udp traffic:
+And allow traffic through iptables:

 `sudo iptables -A INPUT -i lo -d 224.0.0.0/4 -j ACCEPT`

+## Infinispan and JGroups Tests

+Make sure `tck.source` and `tck.work.dir` are set in `test.properties`.

 The background process should have the following properties passed to it, either through the `CHAINLINK_OPTS` environment variable or